AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/personalization/user-and-group-sync-for-publish-tier.md

 * Server-side use with the `com.adobe.granite.security.user` Interface UserPropertiesManager interface, which will place data under the user's node in `/home/users`.
 Make sure that pages that are unique per user are not cached.
 * Client-side using ContextHub, as described by [the documentation](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/implementing/personalization/contexthub.html#personalization).

+**Prerequisite:**

+For the server-side user profile persistence logic to function correctly, please enable [data synchronization](#data-synchronization-data-synchronization) by submitting a request to Customer Support indicating the appropriate program and environments.

 ### Third-party data stores {#third-party-data-stores}